klenartCMU/klenartCMU/finalproject.md

 # Part III
 ## Intended Audience
 My intended audience for the final story is drivers in Allegheny County.
-I narrowed my focus in part based on the data that I was using, but also because
+I narrowed my focus in part based on the data that I was using, but also because while some behavioral risk factors for accidents could apply nationwide, other circumstances are regionally-specific.
 To make my final project work for my audience, I had to think about how to accommodate the perspectives of drivers in Western Pennsylvania.
 In an effort to do this, I acknowledged the additional work that could be done in this area but was beyond the scope of this project.
-This included weather and illumination, which are certainly factors that can affect driving in this part of the state.
+This included weather and illumination, which are certainly factors that can affect driving in this part of the state.<br/>

+Additionally, I used a narrow focus for my audience because sometimes, data on a national scale can feel impersonal and distant.
+By shifting the focus to a specific county, the statistics and factors may have more resonance with the intended audience.

 ## Design Decisions